 Volunteers are an important part of the school program.
 Volunteers will be requested by a special note sent home from the teacher.
 Volunteers must submit a volunteer form (found on the school website) and pass a background check.
 The school does not allow younger siblings to attend field trips.
 The trips are part of an educational experience and will be treated as such.
+All students are required to ride the bus to/from all trips.
 Parents are not permitted to provide transportation for students.
-If a parent/guardian chooses to take their child home with them after the field trip, your child must be signed out with their teacher and they may be counted absent for part of the day (see attendance policy).